 Dr. Jeff Grognet, Veterinarian

-As a child, I grew up surrounded by animals.
+As a child, I grew up surrounded by pets and horses.
 I developed a love for animals and that defined my career goal.
-After seven years at university, I finally became a Doctor of Veterinary Medicine.
+After seven years of university, I became a Doctor of Veterinary Medicine.

-My teaching career began over 20 years ago.
+My teaching career began over 30 years ago.
+Wow, is it that long?
 After years of providing my staff with regular training sessions, a local college asked me to develop a veterinary receptionist and assistant program.
-It was a hit and became the inspiration for the four online veterinary assistant courses.
+It was a hit and became the inspiration for my online veterinary assistant courses.

-As of June 2019, over 30,000 students have taken Dr. Jeff Grognet's veterinary assistant courses for personal enrichment and for career advancement.
-Here's a little information about your instructors.
+As of June 2021, over 35,000 students have taken my veterinary assistant courses for personal enrichment and for career advancement.

 I’ve also completed a program for pet sitters and, most recently, embarked on a series of courses on dog training and behavior consultations.